 After a successful pilot in 2021, the first group of students passed through Masanga on rotation in 2022, with excellent feedback from the students, trainers and hospital staff.
 The programme is set to continue to build on this success.

-The programme is already bearing fruit - in 2024, the hospital employed its first graduate of the MTP programme, providing valuable cover on the medical wards.
+The programme is already bearing fruit - in 2024, the hospital welcomed a graduate of the programme to complete his internship at Masanga Hospital in a volunteer role.

 We are always looking for volunteers!
 See our Get Involved page for more details.